shreelogeshd/AIML/Birds_Species_Observation/README.md

 **Bird Species Observation Analysis in Forest and Grassland Ecosystem**

 In this project, I worked with bird observation data collected in Excel, focusing on forest and grassland areas.
-The main goal was to understand which bird species analysis done by the observer.
+The main goal was to understand bird species analysis done by the observer.

 I started by cleaning and organizing the data to fix any mistakes or missing values.
 Then I did basic data analysis to explore patterns—like which species were most common, or how bird sightings changed over time or by location.